Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus20/08/2025

-A research team from Harvard Medical School (USA) discovered that the natural element lithium may be related to the pathogenesis and treatment of Alzheimer's - a degenerative neurological disease that affects more than 35 million people worldwide , including nearly 1 million French people, characterized by the formation and accumulation of two types of proteins in the brain - plaques (amyloid-beta) and tangles (tau), which damage nerve cells.
+A research team from Harvard Medical School (USA) discovered that the natural element lithium may be related to the pathogenesis and treatment of Alzheimer's - a degenerative neurological disease that affects more than 35 million people worldwide , including nearly 1 million French people, characterized by the formation and accumulation of two types of proteins in the brain - plaques (amyloid-beta) and tangles (tau), causing damage to nerve cells.

 According to a VNA reporter in Paris, research published in the journal Nature shows that lithium concentrations in the brain tissue of Alzheimer's patients are significantly reduced.

-They also emphasize that Alzheimer's is a multifactorial disease, so lithium is likely to be only part of a combination treatment regimen.
+They also emphasize that Alzheimer's is a multifactorial disease, so lithium is likely to be only one part of a combination treatment regimen.

 Currently, there are about 150 other compounds being tested worldwide, opening up new hope, but treating Alzheimer's disease is still extremely complicated./.